Ivan Ilyin: Fascism

 Ilyin initially saw Adolf Hitler as a defender of civilization from Bolshevism and approved of the way Hitler had, in his view, derived his anti-communism and antisemitism from the ideology of the Russian Whites.
 However, when Nazi Germany declared the Slavs to be inferior Untermenschen (subhumans), Ilyin was offended.
 Ilyin's admiration for early fascism, his arguments for a strong state, organically connected to the people, and his assertion that "at the head of the state, there must be a single will" have inevitably produced comparisons with his German counterpart Carl Schmitt.

 In 1948, Ilyin in his work "On Fascism" gives a series of justifications for fascism and sums it up at the end of his work:

 "Fascism is a complex phenomenon: it is multifaceted and historically speaking, far from exhausted.
 Within it, one finds elements of health and illness, old and new, protection and destruction.
 Therefore in an evaluation of fascism fair-mindedness and equanimity are needed.
 But its dangers must be considered in full.

-Fascism arose as a reaction to Bolshevism, as a concentration of power guarding sovereignty against the Right.
+Fascism arose as a reaction to Bolshevism, as a concentration of power guarding sovereignty from the Right.
 As leftist chaos and totalitarianism advanced, this was a healthy phenomenon, as well as necessary and unavoidable.
 And such a concentration will come about henceforth, even in the most democratic states: in an hour of national danger, the more vigorous forces of the people will always rally to the defense of sovereignty.
 Thus it was in ancient Rome and the new Europe, and so it shall be hereafter.

 Standing against leftist totalitarianism, fascism was correct, as it sought just socio-political reform.
 This quest could be successful or unsuccessful: solving such problems is difficult, and first attempts might not have made any headway.
 But to meet the wave of socialist psychosis- through social and consequently anti-socialist measures- was imperative.
 These measures had long been imminent, and waiting any further was out of the question.

 Finally, fascism was right since it derived from a healthy national-patriotic sensibility, without which a people can neither lay claim to its existence nor create a unique culture.